What is AMH Testing : Myths and Misinformation.

 Fake News about AMH Testing

 The investigation mentioned above was conducted at the University of Sydney, Australia1.
-The authors scoured the web to find websites selling DTC AMH tests and evaluated the claims that accompanied these tests.
+The authors scoured the web to find websites selling AMH tests and evaluated the claims that accompanied these tests.
 The authors identified 27 websites selling these tests across 7 countries and determined that 74% of them made false claims about the clinical utility of AMH testing1.
 Below is a summary of their troubling findings:

 • 74% of retailers claimed that AMH was a measure of fertility and could predict the likelihood of conception.